Skip to Content

 # Connect to the staging server ssh deploy@100.64.0.2 # Connect to the database (via its Rabtly IP) psql -h 100.64.0.3 -U myapp mydb

-The database server never needs to be exposed on a public port.
-Only Rabtly-connected devices can reach it.
+The database server never needs a public port.
+Only devices on your Rabtly network can reach it.

 Controlling access (optional)

-By default, all nodes in a network can reach each other.
-If you want finer control — for example, only letting certain people access the database — use Access Control.
+By default, all devices in a network can reach each other (they share the default group).
+If you want finer control — for example, only letting the app server reach the database — use Access Control.

 See the Access Control tutorial for a full walkthrough.

-Use networks to isolate different environments.
-For example, have a production network and a staging network — nodes in production can’t see nodes in staging at all.
+Use networks to isolate environments.
+For example, keep a production network and a staging network — devices in production can’t see devices in staging at all.

 Onboarding new team members